nodejs/node/COLLABORATOR_GUIDE.md

 fast-tracking request.
 To land, the pull request itself still needs two Collaborator approvals and a passing CI.

-Collaborator's may request fast-tracking of pull requests they did not author.
+Collaborators may request fast-tracking of pull requests they did not author.
 In that case only, the request itself is also one fast-track approval.
 Upvote the comment anyway to avoid any doubt.